Choi-Master/CS12/index.md

 overview](https://colab.research.google.com/github/AllenDowney/ThinkPython/blob/v3/chapters/jupyter_intro.ipynb)
 if you are unfamiliar with notebooks.

-**You don't need to install notebook software on your own computer**.
+**You don't need to install notebook software on your computer**.
 They are easy to read on the web in a couple of ways:

 1. Directly through my github web links.
 Just click on the Github link, e.g.
    [chapter 0](https://github.com/Choi-Master/CS12/blob/gh-pages/textbook/chap00.ipynb)
 2. Using the [Jupyter notebook viewer](https://nbviewer.jupyter.org/).
 Paste the github link into the viewer.
-3. You can also download the files and read in Microsoft Visual Studio (VS) Code.
+3. You can also download and read the files in Microsoft Visual Studio (VS) Code.

 ### Week 1 (Sept 3 to Sept 6)